-Reading up on the CBD research happening around the world, we were excited to learn about human endocannabinoid system and receptors, and how hemp has grown alongside human civilization for thousands of years—one of our oldest plant relationships which feeds, clothes, and shelters us.
+Reading up on the CBD research happening around the world, we were excited to learn about the human endocannabinoid system and its receptors, and how hemp has grown alongside human civilization for thousands of years—one of our oldest plant relationships which feeds, clothes, and shelters us.

 The human endocannabinoid system

 We are biologically primed to use cannabinoids.
 The relationship between humans and cannabis has been developing for more than 8,000 years, and it is a plant that can feed, clothe, and shelter us.